-Freezing Meats
+Freezing Meat

 Frozen water

-Bottle of water is placed in a freezer.
+A bottle of water is placed in a freezer.
 Water becomes ice and expands by about 10%.

 Frozen water

-The same applies to meat – it contains water everywhere, inside the muscle cells, in sarcoplasm, in connective tissues of membranes and in smaller amounts in fats.
+The same applies to meat – it contains water everywhere,: inside the muscle cells, in sarcoplasm, in connective tissues of membranes, and in smaller amounts in fats.

 Large ice crystals